Dedalus9/openscope-community-predictive-processing/docs/analysis-plan.md

 For each of these possibilities, we will compare results across paradigms to test whether the same information coding principles apply consistently to different types of prediction errors.

-## Distinguish Between Two Categories of Prediction Made by Neurons
+## II.
+Distinguish between two categories of prediction made by neurons

 We will distinguish between two fundamental categories of neural prediction: